Destiny 2: Beyond Light: Narrative changes

-Beyond Light features a major shift in the way that Destiny 2 has presented story content to players.
+Beyond Light features a major shift in the way that Destiny 2 presented story content to players.
 Earlier seasons and expansions would simply have content tied to the completion of missions or connected to in-game lore, so that players would have received a bit of story content at the start of a new expansion or season and then wait until the next expansion or season for more.
 Starting in Season of Arrivals from Shadowkeep, the Bungie narrative team looked to make a more serialized approach where the stories would be more upfront to players and would be spread out over six to eight weeks similar to a serialized television show, which gave the team more room to include additional characters and facets that they had within the Destiny universe, according to senior narrative lead Julia Nardin.
 They also made sure that each season's story had a complete self-contained plot, but one that fit into the larger narrative arc they were crafting.
 This was one reason why Savathûn was revealed at the very start of the final Beyond Light season, Season of the Lost, since she was also the central figure planned for the next expansion, The Witch Queen, according to Nardin.
-Nardin said "We knew that we wanted to give the player face time with her...That allows the player to emotionally invest in something or in someone, and that automatically raises the stakes for the expansion.
-We want people to go into that with mixed feelings, and not feel 100% sure that what they're doing is the right thing."
+Nardin said "We knew that we wanted to give the player face time with her ...
+That [allowed] the player to emotionally invest in something or in someone, and that automatically [raised] the stakes for the expansion.
+We [wanted] people to go into that with mixed feelings, and not feel 100% sure that what [they were] doing [was] the right thing".